-The Airports Commission, an independent commission established in September 2012 to consider how the UK can "maintain its status as an international hub for aviation and immediate actions to improve the use of existing runway capacity in the next 5 years", has shortlisted two options for the construction of additional runway capacity at LHR in its interim report; a final report is expected in the summer of 2015.
+The Airports Commission, an independent commission established in September 2012 to consider how the UK can "maintain its status as an international hub for aviation and immediate actions to improve the use of existing runway capacity in the next 5 years", made a clear and unanimous recommendation to the UK government in July 2015 in favour of expansion at LHR.
+A governmental response to this recommendation is expected before the end of 2015.